SurbhiSingh1712/azure-docs/articles/storage/common/storage-use-azcopy-files.md

 > [!TIP]
 > The examples in this section enclose path arguments with single quotes ('').
 Use single quotes in all command shells except for the Windows Command Shell (cmd.exe).
 If you're using a Windows Command Shell (cmd.exe), enclose path arguments with double quotes ("") instead of single quotes ('').

-This section contains the following examples:
+This section contains the following examples

 > [!div class="checklist"]
 > - Upload a file